Awlexus/stopsel/README.md

     only: [parse_number: 2],
     warn: false

-  # All of our commands are defined within this router block
+  # All of our commands are defined within this router block "MyApp" will
-  # "MyApp" will be the base scope of all of our commands
+  # be the initial scope of all of our commands.
   router MyApp do

-    # This defines then command hello.
-Defining the command
+    # This defines the command "hello".
-    # ":hello" here demands that the function &MyApp.hello/2
+    # Defining the command ":hello" here aliases the command under the
-    # exists.
+    # module "MyApp" and demands that the function "&MyApp.hello/2" exists.

     # This command will match against the text-message "hello"
     command :hello

-    # We can scope out commands using a path or even under
+    # We can scope commands using a path and alias them further.
-    # another module.
-In this case all following commands
-    # will be defined under the path "calculator|:a" and
+    # In this case all following commands will be defined under the path
-    # under the module "MyApp.Calculator".
+    # "calculator|:a" and aliased to the module "MyApp.Calculator".

-    # Segments of a command are seperated with "|".
+    # Segments of a command path are seperated with "|".
-    # A segment that starts with ":" will not be used as
+    # A segment that starts with ":" will not be used as Text to match
-    # Text to match against, but as a parameter that will
-    # we can use later on.
+    # against, but as a parameter that will we can use later on.

     scope "calculator|:a", Calculator do
       # A stopsel is similar to a plug.

-      # If you are not familiar with the library plug, a
+      # If you are not familiar with the library plug, a "plug" is a module
-      # "plug" is a module or a function that your request.
+      # or a function that your request will pass through.
+In this case the
-      # In this case the text message runs through,
+      # text message runs through the plug "parse_message" twice, with different
-      # before the matching command will be executed.
+      # configurations, before the matching command will be executed.

-      # Stopsel generally expect a module or the name of an
+      # A stopsel generally expects a module or the name of an imported function.
-      # imported function.
       stopsel :parse_number, :a
       stopsel :parse_number, :b

-      # Here we aliased the command to not match against
-      # "add", "subtract", ... but against "+", "-", ...
+      # Here we aliased the commands to not match against "add", "subtract", ...
-      # and have an aditional parameter called "b"
+      # but against "+", "-", ... and have an aditional parameter called "b"
       command :add, "+|:b"
       command :subract, "-|:b"
       command :multiply, "*|:b"